TOAST3R/algorithms-divide-conquer/README.md

 Number of pairs (i,j) of indices with i< j and A(j) < A(i)
 ```

-Largest-possible number of inversions of an n size array: n(n-1)/2.

-Brute force: O(n²) time

 We should use fast divide-and-conquer algorithm.
 Versioning MergeSort to count the times were there is a term inverted.
+There are three cases:

 left:       i,j < =n/2 ∀ inversions C(i,j) (with i < j)
 right:      i,j > n/2  ∀ inversions C(i,j) (with i < j)